Product|5 min read|April 6, 2026|Last updated:

 Get Started

 Browse the skills library at falconclaw.neubird.ai.
-The repo is open for pull requests — if your team has a playbook that makes your ops better, it can become a skill that makes everyone's ops better.
+The repo is open for pull requests.
+If your team has a playbook that makes your ops better, it can become a skill that makes everyone's ops better.

-The best agents aren't the ones with the biggest models — they're the ones their users can teach.
+The best agents aren't the ones with the biggest models.
+They're the ones their users can teach.